 The other wines, which included a delicate Albarino and a stunning gently oaked Rioja, were supplied by Artisvin from Eastbourne, again holding true to supporting local suppliers where we can.

 The image above clearly illustrates what I personally feel these pop ups are all about.
 A table decked with delicious locally sourced seasonal food, matched with eclectic wines and most importantly, for me, an evening where everyone is there to share this memorable experience.

-Recently we opened our kitchen doors and bleached our table cloths for Martin Carobott.
+Recently we opened our kitchen doors and bleached our table cloths for Martin Carobott, we added some new Saarinen tulip table.
 Fresh from making the final in The Roux Scholarship and winning chef of the year in 2016 we knew this was yet again going to be a memorable evening for all involved.

 The intricacy and depth of flavour in Martin’s food was simply breathtaking.
 A simple spray across a plate before the dish was prepped may have looked effective on the eye, but when consumed in its minuscule amount jaws dropped.
 This black and green garlic creation had been dried and prepped by Martin months in advance.
 This was just a mere backdrop to courses which included such elements as hay smoking, hot stones and even candy floss.

 For Martin’s dinner we had Sussex sparkling wine from Albourne and 100% chardonnay still wine from Gusbourne.
 The non UK wines which included a memorable deep Sicilian blend with sumptuous length on the palate were supplied from Symposium in Lewes.
 The evening was finished with a South African sweet stunner from late harvested Sauvignon blanc.